bruin-data/bruin/docs/ingestion/notion.md

         - name: "my-notion"
           api_key: "YOUR_NOTION_API_KEY"
 ```

+- `api_key`: the API key used for authentication with Notion
 ### Step 2: Create an asset file for data ingestion

 To ingest data from Notion, you need to create an [asset configuration](/assets/ingestr#asset-structure) file.
 This file defines the data flow from the source to the destination.
 Create a YAML file (e.g., notion_ingestion.yml) inside the assets folder and add the following content: